Ko2259/StockPrice/README.md

 ### Data access

-- After you installing this tool on your local machine or on a virtual environment, and importing this tool using `import stocktool`, you can access stock data with built-in function:
+- After you installing this tool on your local machine or on a virtual environment, and importing this tool using `import stocktool`, you can access stock data with built-in function below, where we read stock data through Yahoo Finance API.

 	> `data = stocktool.StockData(stocks, start, end, period)`

-where we read stock data through Yahoo Finance API.

 - In the function `StockData`: